Brand Names: Onglyza

 What is the most important information I should know about saxagliptin (Onglyza)?

-Do not use this medication if you are allergic to saxagliptin or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medication if you have ever had a severe allergic reaction to saxagliptin, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

-Before you take saxagliptin, tell your doctor if you have kidney disease or if you are on dialysis.
+To make sure you can safely take saxagliptin, tell your doctor if you have:

 You may take this medicine with or without food.
 Follow your doctor's instructions.